 Handwriting is specifically taught during the first two years and, thereafter, children are encouraged to develop a stylish and legible hand as they progress through the school.

 We encourage the children to express themselves with originality and to gain experience of a variety of forms of poetry and prose and we hold a humorous verse competition annually.
 The resultant ability to talk to a group is a useful skill whatever one’s chosen career.
 Children are taken to a huge variety of plays with one theatre trip being made each term if suitable plays are available.

-EFL (English as a Foreign Language) lessons from a qualified teacher are offered to all overseas students.
+EAL (English as an Additional Language) lessons from a qualified teacher are offered to all overseas students.
 As well as teaching the children on a 1:1 or group basis as appropriate, the teacher also plays a large part in helping the foreign students integrate into life at an English boarding school.